english-blog/english-blog.github.io/_posts/2013-12-17-perfect-eyesight-in-a-year-2014.md

 ### School For Perfect EyeSight - Additional Information

 I frequently get many emails for suggestions and references to **The School For Perfect Eyesight**.

-First, I am neither an Ophthalmologist nor an Optometrist.
+1) I am neither an Ophthalmologist nor an Optometrist.
 I am not qualified enough to provide suggestions.
 These are just my experiences.

-Second, **The School For Perfect Eyesight** is run by **Sri Aurobindo Ashram**.
+2) **The School For Perfect Eyesight** is run by **Sri Aurobindo Ashram**.
 I am in no way related to the School or the Ashram.
 I would suggest to check with them on the availability and plan your visit.
 Please be prepared for a week's stay in Pondicherry.
 They are very polite and helpful people.
 Please contact them directly for any questions.

 **School For Perfect Eye Sight**
 **Address:** 2A, Lally Tollendal St,